mschonlau/odmind/README.md

 Installing
 ------------

-The package is not yet available from CRAN, but you can install the development version directly from GitHub.
+The package is not yet deployed to CRAN, but you can install the development version directly from GitHub.

     # install.packages("remotes")